-Alan is an interaction designer that does everything it takes to ship impactful digital experiences.
+Alan is an interaction designer who does everything it takes to make impactful digital experiences.

 I have my hands in two major initiatives:

-_ I run an independent practice called Alan & Friends where we build novel websites for the new generation.
-It serves as my relic to apply UX principles to different cultural verticals from around the world.
+_ I run an independent practice called Alan & Friends where we build novel experiences for the new generation.
+Friends include: Aritzia, Mejuri, H&M, ecobee, Club Quarantine, Merck.

-_ I work at a start-up called Sokanu, where we help people find their dream careers.
-I'm the only designer, working alongside a brilliant team of engineers, data scientists, and marketers.
+_ I lead design at a start-up called Sokanu, where we help people find their dream careers.
+I mentor and guide two amazing designers and work alongside a brilliant team of engineers, data scientists, and marketers.

 Previously, I designed products at Metalab for notable names such as Uber, Amazon, Walmart, Sam Harris, Credit Karma, and D-Wave.

 In a past life...